 You can choose to subscribe month to month or pay in advance for 6 or 12 months.
 So fun!

-KiwiCo also have a travel and geography themed subscription box – Atlas Crate.
+KiwiCo also has a travel and geography-themed subscription box – Atlas Crate.

 Experience Gifts For Kids

-Following the travel gifts theme, experience gifts are one of the coolest non-toy gift ideas there are.
+Following the travel gifts theme, experience gifts are one of the coolest non-toy gifts there are.
 There is nothing that compares to creating wonderful memories with your child, so why not gift one!

 Or gift an experience that teaches them something new, such as a cooking class or learning how to paddleboard.

 Here are lots of different experience ideas kids will love: